Stairs 1 Geneva

-Stairs 1 Geneva is a film by Peter Greenaway.
+Stairs 1 Geneva is a 1995 Swiss art film directed by Peter Greenaway.
 It is also a large-scale art installation, an exhibition, a catalogue and a CD album.

 The film

 The film comprises one hundred sequences showing a location in the city of Geneva, Switzerland.
 In 1994, over a period of one hundred days, one hundred white wooden staircases were installed around the city to be climbed by the public.
 At the top of each staircase was a simple hole framing a "living picture postcard", a perfect "cinema-image by Peter Greenaway" accompanied by a commentary of one sentence in French and English, printed below the viewfinder.
 Greenaway's idea was to create a reflection on location in cinema and to "take films out of the theatres".

 The event

 Spotlights of different colors were installed throughout the city.
 The event was called "The Stairs: Geneva The Location", and was expanded into a wider project including other cities and other cinematic themes of relaxation.
 The events were also published in a catalogue form and a musical compact disc (Merrell, March 1995).